GA-FrontEnd-Projects/form-validation-jquery-validate/README.md

 2. Open the index.html file in your code editor.

-3. Include the jQuery Validation source in index file, either by linking to a CDN or by downloading it and including the local file.
+3. Include the jQuery Validation source in the index file, either by linking to a CDN or by downloading it and including the local file.

 4. In your js/script.js file, add the standard `$(document).ready()`	 statement.